johnfav03/BranchSage/README.md

 prep sets up your working environment for you; it navigates to the `es-site` directory, it opens your virtual environment, and it runs the AWS Login script if you aren't already logged in.
 #### [show] ####

 show lists out a basic list of the tickets considered 'active' and stored in the local registry.
 Alongside each ticket, it prints the current status of the ticket as displayed in Jira.
 As a note, this intentionally doesn't pull new tickets from Jira, only grow and trim do.
-Additionally, it will show you the number of comments on a pull request in 'Code Review' and it will show you if a ticket labeled 'Awaiting Deployment' has been merged on GitHub.
+Additionally, it will show you the number of comments adn reviews on a pull request in 'Code Review' and it will show you if a ticket labeled 'Awaiting Deployment' has been merged on GitHub by displaying the status as 'Merged'.
 #### [trim] ####

 trim helps automate your branches by pulling from Jira and updating the local registry by removing any tickets that are marked 'Done'.
 It then automatically looks for branches that follow the uppercase letters, hyphen, 4 digits, hyphen pattern and cannot be found in the local registry.
 If found, these branches are deleted.